Tag Archives: sig sauer

 Some of the data displayed in the Kilo 10K Heads up display

-The onboard system also has all the sensors needed to calculate real time ballistics via Applied Ballistics Elite ballistic calculator, and instead of pairing to your phone application the Kilo does it all inside and gives you an incredible array of information right in front of your eyes.
+The onboard system also has all the sensors needed to calculate real time ballistics via Applied Ballistics Elite ballistic calculator.
+Instead of pairing to your phone application the Kilo does it all inside.
+Spoiling you with an incredible array of information right in front of your eyes.
 All this without ever taking your eyes off the target.

-The aforementioned Applied Ballistics (AB) software allows you to store up to 25 different profiles in the binoculars using their complete bullet library, so you can always have you favorite load cued up.
-The Kilo 10K reads all the relevant atmosphere information to give you a corrected firing solution with current density altitude conditions, and even includes a wind meter for accurate wind speed measurement.
+The aforementioned Applied Ballistics (AB) software allows you to store up to 25 different profiles in the binoculars using their complete bullet library.
+So you can always have you favorite load cued up.
+The Kilo 10K reads all the relevant atmosphere information to give you a corrected firing solution.
+Including current density altitude conditions, and even a wind meter for accurate wind speed measurement.

 I was a bit apprehensive about having the brainpower to figure out and run everything the Kilo 10K offered.
 After reading through the manual a few times, I was less so.

 The Kilo can be configured using the buttons controlling it, or using the BDX phone application.
 I went about changing a few of the settings to better fit what I thought I would like, it didn’t take long to figure out.
 The menu allows easy switching from meters and yards, as well as MOA to MRAD.
-The onboard sensors provide the air pressure, temperature and humidity.
+Using the onboard sensors, the Kilo provides the air pressure, temperature and humidity.
 You can configure the system to automatically measure the temperature or you can input the temp manually if selected.
 You can also select manual input of other atmospheric data using the app on your phone.

-The heads up display on the Kilo 10K is incredibly informative, giving you distance (both actual and angle corrected) shooting angles, and wind corrections as dictated by the bluetooth connected wind meter.
+The heads up display on the Kilo 10K is incredibly informative. it gives you distance (both actual and angle corrected) shooting angles, and wind corrections as dictated by the bluetooth connected wind meter.
 I was very please to see that even a milling reticle can be chosen to aid in spotting for corrections.

 Ballistic data is displayed both through the binoculars as well as on the phone display, this could enhance a fire teams ability to make quick shots